 - Google Cloud Deployment Manager--An application that installs and configures all the required packages necessary to run SAP NetWeaver on Google Cloud.
 To use Deployment Manager and find the appropriate templates for your SAP solution (including high-availability setup), see Automating SAP deployments on Google Cloud with Deployment Manager.

 - Terraform--A popular industry application for building, changing, and versioning infrastructure safely and efficiently.
 To use Terraform for deployment automation, see Terraform scripts and Using Terraform with Google Cloud.
-(Note: Terraform is an open source, community-supported tool and not officially supported by Google Cloud Support.)
+(Note: Terraform is an open source, community-supported tool and not officially supported by Customer Care.)

 If your SAP NetWeaver deployment and installation requires a custom procedure (such as a manual installation, third-party tool, or provider), see the following deployment guides for manual setup and installation of SAP workloads:

 - To select a machine type for your SAP NetWeaver deployment, see Certified machine types.

 If you run SAP NetWeaver on the same host as SAP HANA in a two-tier architecture, the SAP HANA machine requirements apply.
 To see the SAP HANA certified machine types, see Certifications for SAP HANA on Google Cloud.

 For OS image licensing, you can bring your own license provided by your OS vendor.
 If the guest OS image release you want isn't available in Google Cloud, you can import it as a custom image.

 For more information about supported machine types, operating systems, and applications, see SAP Note 2456432 - SAP Applications on Google Cloud: Supported Products and VM types.

 - For supported database types, vendors, and assigned SAP Application Performance Standard (SAPS), see the SAP Note 2456432 - SAP Applications on Google Cloud: Supported Products and VM types.